mprinc/vuex/docs/guide/forms.md

 <input v-model="obj.message">
 ```

-Assuming `obj` is a computed property that returns an Object from the store, the `v-model` here will attempt to directly mutate `obj.message` when the user types in the input.
-In strict mode, this will result in an error because the mutation is not performed inside an explicit Vuex mutation handler.
+Assuming `obj` is a computed property that returns an Object from the store, the `v-model` here will attempt to directly mutate `obj.message` when the user types in the input. <span class='important'>In strict mode, this will result in an error because the mutation is not performed inside an explicit Vuex mutation handler</span>.

 The "Vuex way" to deal with it is binding the `<input>`'s value and call a method on the `input` or `change` event: